Ladoga Skerries National Park: History

 Lake Ladoga is the largest lake in Europe, with total area encompassing 17890 km; it has various fishes.
 In the post-World War I era, the lake became popular among tourists.
 The earliest proposal for creation of a national park was proposed by Karelian Research Centre of RAS in late 1980s.
 However, the project was stalled due to reasons such as close proximity in Sortavala and presence of various country houses.
 There was another unsuccessful attempt in 1999, when the European Union sponsored the project, spending 3.5 million euros.
 However, the authors of that project observed that: "the attitude of the local community toward the park is one of the thorniest questions."
 The park was finally established on December 28, 2017, by an order of the Government of Russia.

+In January 2024, the Dossier Center, a London-based investigative group associated with Mikhail Khodorkovsky announced that a four square kilometer portion of this national park at Marjalahti Bay was designated as a luxury residence for President Vladimir Putin.
+The fenced-off portion includes a four-meter high waterfall that was previously open to public access.

 Topography

 The park covers an archipelago of approximately 500 islands on the northwestern coasts of Lake Ladoga.
-The term "skerries" is derived from an old Norse for "a reef or rocky island".
 The park is covered 44% by the water, and its area totals over 1220 km.